 Children under the age of 10 must be accompanied by a parent/guardian (14 and older) in all areas of the facility.
 Learn more on our Facility Information page.

 What are the age requirements for being at the indoor pool at the Powell Community Center by yourself?
 At what age can you be considered a guardian for other children?

 Children under 10 years old must have supervision on the pool deck.
 Adults (guardians) are considered 14 years and older.
 Learn more on our Aquatics Information page.

 What time can I bring my children to swim at the Powell Community Center?

+Check the latest Activity Guide for open swim times.
 Please contact the entry desk attendant at 913.722.8200 for special times when school is not in session during the school year.

 How do I report a problem with a street light or traffic signal?